OrnithopterX/Ornithopter-Crank-Designer/README.md

 + Rectified an issue with the perfect Staggered crank profile outputting the wrong linkage length.
 + Added the Inside-out Staggered crank profile.
 + other small fixes.

+V1.20 Beta
+(to be updated to stable release shortly...)
++ Added support for the "perfect" insided-out staggered crank!